-Why join the IB Diploma Programme?
+Why take the IB Diploma?

 Is it hard work?
 Yes.
 Is it worth it?
 Yes!
+The IB Diploma is the most recognised high school diploma in the world.
+Rather than being just a 'key' to open doors to local universities, it provides you with a 'passport' with which you can 'travel the world' and decide on a university of your choice from almost anywhere in the world.

-The IB Diploma is the most recognized high school diploma in the world.
-Rather than being just a 'key' to open doors to local universities, provides you with a 'passport' with which you can 'travel the world' and decide on a university of your choice from almost anywhere in the world.
-Other than this major benefit, the IB Diploma Programme, whether with the IB Diploma or the Regents Diploma is also excellent preparation for life after school.
+Other than this major benefit, the IB Diploma course is also excellent preparation for life after school.
 With its international outlook and emphasis, students gain an understanding and appreciation of different cultures and ways of thinking, which fosters intercultural understanding and exposes you to various points of view.
 The individual courses place an emphasis on critical, 'higher order' thinking rather than 'rote learning' and demand that students take responsibility for their own learning.
 Students become very proficient at forming their own opinions and being able to back them up.
 It provides a challenging and solid education as well as a foundation for a lifetime of learning.